vruss14/web-development-blog/README.md

 A screenshot of the homepage:

 ![screenshot](homepage-screenshot.png)

+This application is also deployed on Heroku.

 ## Usage

-This application is still in development, but users can still test the applicaton with existing seed data, create new users, and view content after logging into the site.
+This application was created for educational purposes and can currently handle blog posts that are short (1–3 sentences).

 ## License